 7. For additional more detailed information, read ARDA’s Consumer Advisories on Timeshare Resales and Frequently Asked Questions.

 8. Several state attorneys general (Arkansas, Florida, Massachusetts, North Carolina, Oklahoma and West Virginia to name a few) have issued warnings about timeshare resale companies.
-Updated information about such complaints and other warnings can be found at Latest News.

 What should I do to prepare for selling my timeshare?

 Get your paperwork in order as you will need to know all the basic information about what you own, where you own, the amenities at the resort, maintenance fee and tax information and have available several legal documents you received when you purchased (or which you can obtain from your resort manager).
 Use the Timeshare Seller’s Checklist as a guide to organize all your information and documents.

 How do I price my timeshare?

 Don’t expect to receive the same amount that you originally paid for your timeshare.
 Many factors influence the resale price including season, location, unit size, age and who the developer was.
 In particular, if you have owned your timeshare interest for less than five years (and haven’t finished paying for it) or if it is not in a well-known resort location or not well-maintained, the resale price will reflect this.
 Remember, a timeshare should be considered a vacation-use product, rather than a traditional real estate investment, even though it may include a small interest in real estate.